sjhloco/ip_auto_lab/data_model/README.md

     - *po_mode:*             Whether is static, LACP, PAGP and the mode
     - *switch:*              Only specify the odd numbered switch, it will automatically be created on the VPC pair

 Modify which interfaces are reserved for single and dual-homed port assignment as well the port-channel and vpc ranges used.
-This applies to all leaf and border switches
+This applies to all leaf and border switches.

 - *srv_ports_adv:*
-  - *dual_homed:*                    Used only for dual-homed devices
+  - *dual_homed:*
     - *first_int: Ethernet1/21*      First interface
     - *last_int: Ethernet1/50*       Last interface
     - *po: 21*                                 First PortChannel used
     - *vpc: 21*                                First VPC used
-  - *single_homed:*                  Used only for single-homed devices
+  - *single_homed:*
     - *first_int: Ethernet1/51*      First interface
     - *last_int: Ethernet1/60*       Last interface

 ### Routing Protocols

-Used to create BGP peerings or non-backbone OSPF process only on the border switches.
-For redistribution and filtering (*allowed_in* and *allowed_out*) can list the required networks or use the pre-built prefix-lists of ALLOW-ALL, DENY-ALL and DEFAULT.
+Creates the BGP peerings or non-backbone OSPF process only on the border switches.
+For redistribution and filtering (*allowed_in* and *allowed_out*) can list the required networks or use the pre-built ALLOW-ALL, DENY-ALL and DEFAULT prefix-lists.

 - *srv_routing:*
   - *tenant:*                                    The VRF that all the routing protocols are within
     - *bgp:*
       - *inet_peerings:*                ISP peerings which only accept a default-route in
         - *name:*                       Short name used in route-map prefix-list names
         - *remote_as:*
         - *peer_ip:*
         - *description:*
         - *allowed_out:*              Specify the networks or use ALLOW-ANY, DENY-ANY or DEFAULT
         - *timers: [3, 9]*              Uses the default of 3 and 9 unless unhased and specified
       - *bgp_peerings:*                   BGP peerings which can advertise and receive anything
         - *name:*
         - *remote_as:*
         - *peer_ip:*